kernel-build-containers

 The kconfig files "/home/a13x/linux-stable/experiment.config" and "/home/a13x/linux-stable/build_out/experiment__arm64__gcc-13/.config" differ, stop

-[-] ERROR: kconfig files are different, check the diff and consider copying
+[-] ERROR: Kconfig files are different, check the diff and consider copying

 In that case please check the diff and synchronize the kconfig files:

-$ diff ~/linux-stable/experiment.config ~/linux-stable/build_out/experiment__arm64__gcc-13/.config
+diff ~/linux-stable/experiment.config ~/linux-stable/build_out/experiment__arm64__gcc-13/.config

-< CONFIG_NFC_S3FWRN5_I2C=m
+< CONFIG_IKCONFIG_PROC=y

 ---

-> # CONFIG_NFC_S3FWRN5_I2C is not set
+> # CONFIG_IKCONFIG_PROC is not set

 $ cp ~/linux-stable/build_out/experiment__arm64__gcc-13/.config ~/linux-stable/experiment.config